dibyendumandal/Which-cuisine/README.md

 **I accieved 80% accuracy in my prediction.**

-## Data
+## Data Wrangling

 A particular challenge in the project was the presence of different froms for the the same word: plural, Indian, English and so on.
-Also, the recipes contained maore than just the ingredients: They mentioned how much amount was needed of any ingredient.
+Also, the recipes contained more than just the ingredients: They mentioned how much amount was needed of any ingredient.
 I needed to separate out the nouns, for example.
 I utilized the Python [natural lanluage toolkit](http://www.nltk.org/) to overcome this chanllenge.
 The raw data are given in [recipe_data.csv](https://github.com/dibyendumandal/Which-cuisine/blob/master/recipe_data.csv).
 Combined list of ingredients (after much cleaning) is given in [combined_ingredients.txt](https://github.com/dibyendumandal/Which-cuisine/blob/master/combined_ingredients.txt).